Changes in Star Wars re-releases: Legacy

 The master negatives of the original trilogy were reportedly dismantled in order to create the Special Editions, although high-quality duplicates known as separation masters exist (also used as a source for the 1997 versions).
 In 1997, Lucas stated, "There will only be one [version of each film] ...
 The [original] will be some sort of interesting artifact ... [that] will disappear. ...
 A hundred years from now, the only version of the movie that anyone will remember will be the DVD version."
 Asked why he was opposed to releasing the original versions of the films alongside the modified versions, Lucas stated in 2004: "To me, [the original movie] doesn't really exist anymore. ...
 I'm sorry you saw half a completed film and fell in love with it.
 But I want it to be the way I want it to be."
 Lucas has said the Special Edition of a A New Hope brought the film from representing 60% of his vision to 80%.

 Gary Kurtz, producer of A New Hope and The Empire Strikes Back, spoke against changing films retroactively in a 2002 interview.
 He stated, "I'm just not a great believer in messing with what is done.
 It may not be perfect, and as I said a long time ago, there's nothing that is."
 Addressing the Special Editions, he said,... fixing a few matte lines and adding a couple of spaceships into shots is fine.
 I don't think anybody would notice that.
 But actually adding scenes that don't make any difference ... and all of those digitally enhanced shots of robots floating around and creatures walking through the frame ... call attention to themselves.
 Are much worse, actually, I think.
 Primarily because CGI work ... done by ILM, which is the best there is ... does not fit in with the mechanical style of the original film.Lucas's name is sometimes used as a shorthand verb for the act of retroactively altering a film.
 In early 2002, filmmaker (and friend of Lucas) Steven Spielberg re-released E.T. the Extra-Terrestrial in a digitally altered 20th-anniversary Special Edition, which notably replaced guns carried by federal agents with walkie-talkies.
 (Note: Spielberg later stated that he would not digitally alter his films in the future and insisted that viewers watch the original version of E.T..)
 This prompted the creators of South Park to parody both Spielberg and Lucas's changes to their films in an episode of their show.
 In 2007, Family Guy lampooned Christensen's appearance as a spirit, and in 2017 comedian Brian Posehn stated that the original trilogy "already was special".
 Lucas's changes have become a primary point of reference for retroactive changes to other films.
-By contrast, some media outlets positively reviewed the 2020 4K release of Peter Jackson's The Lord of the Rings trilogy, which was remastered and adjusted for color consistency with The Hobbit trilogy, but not otherwise significantly altered.